software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > As [a user persona], I want [to perform this action] so that [I can accomplish this goal].

-The "a user persona" part describes the user role who wants to use the feature described in the "to perform this action" part.
+The "a user persona" part describes the user role (for example "content creator", "blog reader" or "admin user") who wants to use the feature described in the "to perform this action" part.
 If we can't come up with a specific role we can just call the user persona a "user".
 The last part of the user story format is the "I can accomplish this goal" part.
 This justifies, why this user story is important enough to be implemented.

 {: .note }